tomkat-cr/tomkat-cr/README.md

-### Hello world 👋🏻 I'm <b>Carlos J. Ramirez</b>
+### Hello world 👋🏻 I'm <b>Carlos J. Ramirez</b> | a.k.a. @tomkat_cr

 Software Engineer with 30+ years of experience as a Full Stack Developer.
 I've developed web applications using technologies like Python and PHP in the Backend, ReactJS, JavaScript, and CSS in Frontend, Gitlab and Github for version control, Docker and Linux to simulate production environments locally, Ansible and Gitlab's CI/CD to perform the automated testing and deployments over different cloud providers, like AWS, Heroku and Vercel.

-<b>My mission is to work in teams to contribute to the open source development and the global adoption of blockchain technology, turning Latin America into a technological powerhouse.</b>
+<b>My mission is to turn Latin America into a technological powerhouse, through working in teams delivering outsourcing worldwide, contributing to the open source community, and to the global adoption of blockchain technology</b>.

 I am a proactive, responsible, agile, never-give-up, disciplined, and self-taught developer.<br/>
 I like to update my knowledge continuously with cutting-edge software development technologies.<br/>